 Anti-CAA protesters resort to 'Gandhigiri', offer roses to police

-Sandeep Dhiman, a protester, said, "They can lathicharge us as much as they want, we will still offer hem roses.
+Sandeep Dhiman, a protester, said, "They can lathicharge us as much as they want, we will still offer them roses.
 Love in return for hatred.
 We are ready to face their tear gas and water canons."
-At the Jantar Mantar, help desks have been set up by volunteers while stationary was being provided to write fresh posters.
+At the Jantar Mantar, help desks were set up by volunteers while stationary was being provided to write fresh posters.
 Announcements were also made at the Jantar Mantar about food packets available the help desk.

 Students from different law schools were also present at the spot volunteering.
 "They (police) can block the roads and close the metro stations.
 Let people walk through each street.
 Let each street be remembered in history for these protests," said Ramesh Ram, a law student.